lmammino/loige.co/src/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 ## Send gzipped metrics to CloudWatch using boto3

+> **UPDATE (2024-02-26)**: AWS has recently announced automatic GZip support for `PutMetricData` requests in the CloudWatch API.
+This means that, for the specific case of the `PutMetricData`, the approach described in this article is not necessary anymore.
+You can find more details in the [official announcement](https://aws.amazon.com/blogs/developer/new-default-payload-compression-for-amazon-cloudwatch-putmetricdata-with-the-aws-sdks/).
+This article might still be interesting if you want to learn more about the internals of `boto3` and how to use its event system.

-Ok, this is the TLDR; a little gift for the ones in a rush that are looking for a quick _copy-pastable_ solution.
+Ok, this is the TLDR; a little gift for the ones in a rush and who are looking for a quick _copy-pastable_ solution.

 Be aware that the various AWS SDKs are just a convenience layer in front of the AWS HTTP API.
 Python and `boto3` are no exception.
 Every time you are calling a method on a `boto3` client, you are just sending HTTP requests to AWS behind the scenes...